PROMOS/Fernweh (studies and internships), Fulbright

 Funding is available for up to EUR 2,000 and is intended to cover costs that are related to studying abroad (e.g. travel costs, costs for accommodation, books, study material, tuition, excursions).
 Students who receive BAföG will be paid a maximum amount of EUR 300 per month.

-Please complete the online application
+Please complete the online application (access link will be published during application period)

 Please fill in only once, even if you apply for PROMOS and Fernweh at the same time.